robertaicenogle/Biostats_Data_Analysis/README.md

 Here’s how to install command line tools for Xcode:

-   1. Open Terminal and type the following command: **xcode-select --install**
+   1. Open Terminal and run the following command: 'xcode-select --install'
    2. In the new dialog window, confirm you want to install the Xcode tools
    3. Agree to a license agreement and wait for the installation process to complete.
 It might take a while.